ut-astria/orbdetpy/README.md

-This is orbdetpy, a Python and Java library for orbit determination.
-It is a thin Python wrapper for our Java estimation tools and Orekit.
+orbdetpy is a Python library for orbit determination.
+It is a thin Python wrapper for our Java estimation tools and Orekit <http://www.orekit.org/>.

 Features
 --------

-The force model for orbit propagation can be configured to include:
+Dynamics in orbdetpy can be configured with:

 1. EGM96 gravity field up to degree and order 360.
 2. Earth solid tides due to the influence of the Sun and Moon.
 3. FES 2004 ocean tide model up to degree and order 100.
-4. The NRL MSISE-00 and simple exponential models for atmospheric drag.
+4. NRL MSISE-00 and exponential atmospheric drag models.
 5. Solar radiation pressure.
 6. Third body perturbations from the Sun and Moon.
+7. Satellite box-wing models and maneuvers.

-The measurement model supports range, range-rate, angles, and inertial Cartesian coordinates.
-Filtering is done with our Unscented Kalman Filter or Orekit's Extended Kalman Filter.
-Dynamic Model Compensation (DMC) can be used with either filter to estimate additional perturbing acclerations that result from unmodeled dynamics, maneuvers etc.
+Range, range-rate, angles, and inertial state measurements are supported.
+Filtering can be done with our Unscented Kalman Filter or Orekit's Extended Kalman Filter.
+Dynamic Model Compensation (DMC) can be used with either filter to estimate unmodeled accelerations.

 Installation
 ------------